What It's Like To Be A Muslim Woman At Work

 ”

-Creative storytelling has helped me cope with my pent up frustrations about being treated different because I’m a religious minority.
-It has allowed me to be more open without worrying about disrupting work dynamic.
+Creative storytelling has helped me cope with my pent-up frustrations about being treated differently because I’m a religious minority.
+It has allowed me to be more open without worrying about disrupting the work dynamic.
 In my “Secret Life of Hijabi” series I aimed to share personal stories — both good and bad — as a covered Muslim woman and provide insight to an audience that may not know much about that world.

 Advertisement

-This year, I was named one of YouTube’s Creators for Change fellowship nominee.
-This achievement has helped me realize that my videos not only help me, but other Muslim women.
-I’ve received messages from women all over the world, telling me how how my videos resonate with them and sharing similar experiences.
+This year, I was nominated for one of YouTube’s Creators for Change fellowships.
+This achievement has helped me realise that my videos not only help me, but other Muslim women.
+I’ve received messages from women all over the world, telling me how my videos resonate with them and sharing similar experiences.
 I’ve also gotten feedback from people who changed their negative opinions of Muslims after watching my channel.

-Earlier this year, Tasneem received a fellowship through the YouTube Creators for Change program, a program is dedicated to supporting video creators who are using their YouTube channels to tackle tough social issues.
-Tasneem was one of 28 YouTube creators around the world selected for this fellowship, and she recently premiered a video from her Creators for Change project at at the first Tribeca TV Festival in NYC.
+Earlier this year, Tasneem received a fellowship through the YouTube Creators for Change programme, which is dedicated to supporting video creators who are using their YouTube channels to tackle tough social issues.
+Tasneem was one of 28 YouTube creators around the world selected for this fellowship, and she recently premiered a video from her Creators for Change project at the first Tribeca TV Festival in NYC.

 Advertisement